2022 Endorsed LGBTQ Candidates

 Heather Mizeur MD-01

-Heather Mizeur is running against incumbent Republican Andy Harris, who was instrumental in helping Donald Trump in his failed attempt to overturn the results of the 2020 election.
+Heather Mizeur is the Democratic nominee running against incumbent Republican Andy Harris, who was instrumental in helping Donald Trump in his failed attempt to overturn the results of the 2020 election.
 This district covers Maryland’s Eastern Shore.
 When elected, Heather will be the first openly LGBTQ Member of Congress from Maryland.
-Due to redistricting, Maryland’s 1st Congressional District shifted to be one of the most competitive in the country for the 2022 midterms.

 Jasmine Beach-Ferrara NC-11

-Jasmine Beach-Ferrara is running to serve Western North Carolina residents.
-When elected, Jasmine will be one of the first openly LGBTQ federal representatives elected from the South — along with other Equality PAC-endorsed LGBTQ congressional candidates Clay Aiken in North Carolina and Michele Rayner in Florida.
-Due to court ordered redistricting, final maps are still to be determined.
+Jasmine Beach-Ferrara is the Democratic nominee to serve Western North Carolina residents.
+When elected, Jasmine will be one of the first openly LGBTQ federal representatives elected from the South.

 Rep. Angie Craig MN-02